 - Have good communication skills.

-- Technical Diploma – requiring a minimum of two years to complete
+- Technical Diploma – requiring a minimum of one year to complete

 - Classes are offered daytime, face to face, and on campus